pkelchte/h1b/README.md

 1. Employer submits Labor Condition Application (LCA) to Department Of Labor (DOL) for certification This happens online and is free.
 2. Employer submits a completed Form I-129 with additional evidence to USCIS.
 The DOL-certified LCA from 1. must be included.
 This happens by mail.
-A breakdown of the filing fees can be found below.
+The total filing fee is $2325, additional details about deducting this business expense to the worker are found below.

 As soon as the package in 2. is submitted, the H-1B worker can start employment with the new employer.